uho/sciore-simpledb-maven/README.txt

       It is the only client that updates the database (although you can use SQLInterpreter to run update commands).

-  These clients connect to the server at "localhost"; if the server is located on a different machine, then you need to change the connection URL appropriately.
+  These clients connect to the server at "localhost".
+If the client is
+  to be run from a different machine than the server, then its source code must be modified so that localhost is replaced by the domain name (or IP address) of the server machine.

   Unlike the server classes, the client classes are not part of an explicit package, and thus they need to be run from the directory that